Manage MATLAB Production Server Using the Dashboard

 Set Up Access Control for Dashboard Using OAuth 2.0 Providers

 MATLAB Production Server integrates with OAuth 2.0 providers such as Microsoft Azure Active Directory (Azure AD), Google Identity, and PingFederate from Ping Identity®, and uses JSON Web Tokens (JWTs) to provide role-based access control for accessing the dashboard.
 You can grant access to certain dashboard areas for specific users or groups of users based on the user role.
-Only the administrator can configure dashboard access control.
+Only the global admin can configure dashboard access control.
 For more information on how to configure dashboard access control using the Dashboard Access Control tab, see Dashboard Access Control.